 They saw an elephant in the room - no one knew about the great stories in other Rotary Clubs, the inspiring projects, the great achievements - and wondered, "How do we get rid of it?"

 Local monthly Rotary magazine, "Rotary Down Under", would probably not exist without the leadership and persistence of some visionary Bayswater members in the 60s.
 It was their insistence on better sharing of stories and ideas with other Rotarians throughout Australia that lead to the founding of RDU.Read more...

 Youth Exchange is a life-changing experience for the young people who participant in this renowned Rotary program.
 Chiara Zwickl, our latest incoming Youth Exchange student, arrived recently from Austria to a warm welcome from Bayswater members.Read more...

-In addition to the Art Show, there will be a primary school children's art competition and quilting exhibition.
+In addition to the Art Show, there will be a photography competition, primary school children's art competition, quilting exhibition and woodturning display.

-All art on display will be for sale.Read more...
+All artwork, quilts and woodwork on display will be for sale.Read more...